ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

     -   The Operand does not have to be a single value or variable name.
 An operand can be an expression (because each expression evaluates into a single value).
     -   Example;
     -   ((score1 + score2) > (highScore1 + highScore2))
+*   Comparing two Expressions
+    -   Example;
+    -   let score1 = 90; // Round 1 score
+    -   let score2 = 95; // Round 2 score
+    -   let highScore1 = 75; // Round 1 high score
+    -   let highScore2 = 95; // Round 2 high score
+    -
+    -   // Check if scores are higher than current high score
+    -   let comparison = (score1 + score2) > (highScore1 + highScore2);
+    -
+    -   // Write the message into the page
+    -   let el = document.getElementById('answer');
+    -   el.textContent = 'New high score: ' + comparison;
+        *   In this example, there are two rounds to the test and the code will check if the user has achieved a new high score, beating the previous record.
+        *   The script starts by storing the user's scores for each round in variables.
+Then the highest scores for each round are stored in two more variables.
+The comparison operator checks if the user's total score is greater than the highest score for the test and stores the results in a variable called comparison.
+        *   In the comparison operator, the operand on the left calculates the user's total score.
+The operand on the right adds together the highest scores for each round.
+The result is then added to the page.
+        *   When you assign the result of the comparison to a variable, you  do not strictly need the containing parentheses.
+        *   Some programmers use them anyway to indicate that the code evaluates into a single value.
+Others only use containing parentheses when they form part of a condition.